memfault/interrupt/_drafts/conda.md

 - `source`: This is either the fields `url` and `sha256` which points to a Zip or Tarball containing the source code or binaries, or it can also reference a Git repository using the `git_url` and `git_rev` fields.
-- `build`: This is the build number.
+- `build`: This is the build identifier.
 If a user publishes a package but it was built incorrectly, they would use a new version of this identifier when they re-publish the package.
+A monotonically increasing integer or a random hash is appropriate.
 - `test`: These are test commands to run against the package once it is build.
   In our example above, we have the package print out the version.